OpenSearch Client

 • realtime – If true, the request is real-time as opposed to near-real-time.

-• refresh – If true, Opensearch refreshes all shards involved in the delete by query after the request completes.
+• refresh – If true, OpenSearch refreshes all shards involved in the delete by query after the request completes.

 • routing – Target the specified primary shard.